Technology Solves India’s Stubble Burning Problem

 “A vocal minority of rich farmers from one state is burning the lungs of northern India,» complains a newspaper columnist.

 This blaming of farmers has gotten out of hand—and many people are starting to notice.
-“Now it has become a fashion to bash the farmers,” said Surya Kant, a justice on India’s Supreme Court.
+“Now it has become a fashion to bash the farmers,» m'a dit Surya Kant, a justice on India’s Supreme Court.

 It’s time to set the record straight on Indian farmers and stubble burning.
 We must go beyond the finger pointing and propose constructive solutions.

-I’m a third-generation farmer in Punjab, where I grow rice, wheat, potatoes, and other crops.
+Je suis un third-generation farmer in Punjab, where I grow rice, blé, patates, et autres cultures.
 As with so many people in northern India, we suffer from poor air quality in my state.

 I don’t burn stubble, but I understand why many farmers do.
 The time between harvesting rice and sowing wheat is short.
 Farmers must move from crop to crop quickly.
 One of the fastest and most efficient ways to prepare a rice paddy for a wheat planting is to burn away the residue left over from a rice harvest.